 - We add the new idea to our curriculum, either in the Incubator or Growth stages.
 This happens around one time in eight.
-We’ve got that knowledge SO dialed now that we’re willing to bet your ROI on it, so for new knowledge to replace old, it has to make a SOLID case.
+For new knowledge to replace old, it has to make a SOLID case.
 In other words, we’re not guessing.

 As the most-trusted source of business education in the gym business, it’s our duty to fully test ideas before we say, “This is good.”
 We know that gym owners are exposed to salesmen and evangelists way too often.
 For example, when someone says “Wodify is the best, hands down, bar none!” we should ask them, “What else have you tried?”